forestgrape/coronavirus/2_biological/virion_viability.md

 #### Summary Laude
 **Thermal Inactivation Studies of a Coronavirus, Transmissible Gastroenteritis Virus**

-> Inspired by [Fleming](#summary-fleming), recommended to read in parallel.
+> Partly inspired by [Fleming](#summary-fleming) where the decay of the Semliki Forest Virus is investigated.
+Laude and investigate the decay of TGEV and confirm/reach groundbreaking findings: Showing a that two different decay rate increases below respectively above 40 to 45 degrees celsius.
+It is demonstrated that TGEV can evolve to increase the survival at higher temperatures (55 degrees), but not at lower temperatures (38).

 ##### Methods
-The decay rate of the TGEV coronavirus at temperatures between 31 and 55 degrees at the pH values 7 and 8 is determined.
+* The decay rate of the TGEV coronavirus at temperatures between 31 and 55 degrees with 4 degree steps at the pH values 7 and 8 is determined.
+* 4 respectively 8 rounds of survivor selection were carried out at 38 and 54 degrees.
+##### Results
+1. _Inactivation of infectivity_
+   * "An exponential decrease of infectivity, without an initial shoulder, could be observed between 31 and 51 °C. Thus, the inactivation proceeded as a first-order reaction, implying that the virus preparations were homogeneous." // Figure 1 a and b
+   * "At a higher temperature (55 °C) a two component curve was observed (omitted for clarity), a finding which has been occasionally recognized with some other RNA viruses (see Ginoza, 1968)."
+   * "Thermal inactivation of the virus at pH 8 showed that the half-life at any temperature is markedly reduced (Fig. 1 b)."
+   * "Thermal inactivation of a coronavirus essentially resembles that observed previously with several other RNA viruses.
+TGEV thermal inactivation is mediated by two thermodynamically distinct reactions below and above 45 °C."
+2. _Selection of thermal-resistant (tr) mutants_
+  "Using four independent stocks of mutagenized virus, we failed to select thermal-resistant mutants by survivor selection at 38 °C. In contrast, thermal-resistant mutants were consistently obtained at 54 °C. However, the latter did not show any increased stability at 38 °C, confirming the fact that a different inactivation process takes place at high and at physiological temperatures." // Figure 3
 ##### Methods Details
 * Virus Strain: "Purdue and the D52 strains were used as the source of transmissible gastroenteritis virus (TGEV)"
 * Cell and Virus Cultures: "The virus was propagated in the pig kidney cell line RP_D, and maintained in Eagle's minimum essential medium (MEM) containing 2% calf serum; the cultures were frozen at -70 °C at the first signs of c.p.e."
 * Sample Preparation and Medium: "Supernatant fluids from infected cultures were thawed and then clarified by low-speed centrifugation before dilution 1:10 in a 50 mM-HEPES solution (Sigma) buffered at pH 7 or 8, and supplemented with antibiotics.
 For short incubations this solution was preheated before adding the virus.
 One ml amounts in glass tubes were placed in well-stirred water baths in the dark.
 Duplicate aliquots were removed at given times and stored at -70 °C until titration of infectivity."
-##### Results
-* "An exponential decrease of infectivity, without an initial shoulder, could be observed between 31 and 51 °C. Thus, the inactivation proceeded as a first-order reaction, implying that the virus preparations were homogeneous." // Figure 1 a and b
-* "At a higher temperature (55 °C) a two component curve was observed (omitted for clarity), a finding which has been occasionally recognized with some other RNA viruses (see Ginoza, 1968)."
-* "Thermal inactivation of the virus at pH 8 showed that the half-life at any temperature is markedly reduced (Fig. 1 b)."
-* "Thermal inactivation of a coronavirus essentially resembles that observed previously with several other RNA viruses.
-TGEV thermal inactivation is mediated by two thermodynamically distinct reactions below and above 45 °C."

 #### Biryukov
 Biryukov J, Boydston JA, Dunning RA, Yeager JJ, Wood S, Reese AL, Ferris A, Miller D, Weaver W, Zeitouni NE, Phillips A, Freeburger D, Hooper I, Ratnesar-Shumate S, Yolitz J, Krause M, Williams G, Dawson DG, Herzog A, Dabisch P, Wahl V, Hevey MC, Altamura LA.
 2020. **Increasing temperature and relative humidity accelerates inactivation of SARS-CoV- 2 on surfaces.**